As I am in the midst of homeschool planning, I am considering what I want my kids to know, really know.

 The most important thing I can do for them isn’t…

 a. doing anything for them.
-Instead, it’s usually stepping aside, letting them figure stuff out for themselves.
+It’s usually stepping aside, letting them figure stuff out for themselves.
 And that figuring out can look awful messy sometimes.
 And sometimes I am in awe of how capable they are.

 b. forcing their character to align with my expectations (though, darn it, I’ve tried/I try–they’re ‘born this way’ and have much to learn/ have natural born aptitudes and inborn challenges).